aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/days-of-judgement-new-year-days/for-fruit-trees/blessing-for-rosh-hodesh-shevat-by-kohenet-ilana-joy-streit.html.md

 <div class="english" lang="en" style="font-size: 1.2em;">
 A blessing for announcing the new moon of Shevat, for Rosh Ḥodesh Shevat, and for the whole month.

 Financial contributions are most welcome, and support further creation and sharing of Ilana's creative work.
-Venmo to @Ilana-Streit.
+You can see and hear more of Ilana's creative work on her <a href="https://www.patreon.com/ilanajoy">Patreon page</a>.
+Or to make a one-time contribution, <a href="https://venmo.com/u/Ilana-Streit">Venmo</a> (@Ilana-Streit).
 </div>

 <hr />